Key takeaways

 - Uploading a scanned image of your handwritten signature

-Why e-signature for real estate matters
+Why electronic signature for real estate matters

 Real estate deals don't wait.
 Buyers change their minds.
 Sellers move on.

-67% of real estate professionals considered eSignature tools helpful.
-Many said these tools made it easier to manage documents efficiently.
+Using e-signatures keeps the momentum going.
+You can sign, send, and close from anywhere.
+67% of real estate professionals considered eSignature tools helpful, with many saying these tools made it easier to manage documents efficiently.

-3 Important uses of electronic signature for realtors
+3 important uses of electronic signature for realtors

 You'll most often see e-signatures in: